Assortment and Reciprocity Mechanisms for Promotion of Cooperation in a Model of Multilevel Selection: Introduction

 \section{Introduction}

-In many biological settings, it is helpful to explore natural selection through the lens of multilevel selection, examining how there are conflicts between selective forces operating at different organizational levels.
-Selection on multiple levels readily arises in settings varying from the formation of protocells and the origins of life \cite{hogeweg2003multilevel,szathmary1987group,szathmary1995major}, collective behavior in animal groups \cite{boza2010beneficial}, the evolution of aggressive or cooperative behavior of ant queens \cite{shaffer2016foundress}, host-microbe mutualisms in the microbiome \cite{van2019role}, and competition between pathogen strains under both immunological dynamics and epidemiological dynamics \cite{gilchrist2004optimizing,levin1981selection}.
-The evolution of cooperation provides a useful case study for questions of multilevel selection, and evolutionary game theory provides an instructive analytical framework for analyzing the tension between the interests of a group and the interests of the individuals comprising the group.
+In many biological systems, natural selection operates simultaneously across multiple levels of organization, with tensions arising between evolutonary incentives at different levels.
+Such conflicts readily arise in a wide variety of settings, including the formation of protocells and the origins of life \cite{hogeweg2003multilevel,szathmary1987group,szathmary1995major}, collective behavior in animal groups \cite{boza2010beneficial}, the evolution of aggressive or cooperative behavior of ant queens \cite{shaffer2016foundress}, host-microbe mutualisms in the microbiome \cite{van2019role}, and competition between pathogen strains under both immunological dynamics and epidemiological dynamics \cite{gilchrist2004optimizing,levin1981selection,blackstone2020variation}.
+Across these various systems, a common theme that arises is an evolutionary tug-of-war between individual-level competition favoring cheaters and higher-level competition favoring groups of cooperators.
+The evolution of cooperation provides a useful case study for questions of multilevel selection, and evolutionary game theory provides an instructive analytical framework for analyzing the tension between the interests of a group and the interests of the individuals comprising the group \cite{traulsen2005stochastic,traulsen2006evolution,traulsen2008analytical,simon2010dynamical,markvoort2014computer,bottcher2016promotion}.